Inside: Introduce your baby or toddler to the pool with these easy water tips to keep your child safe this summer and all year.

-Easy Ways to Introduce Your Child to Water
+Easy Ways to Introduce Your Baby to Water

 Take it step-by-step.

 One of the most important things to remember as you prepare your child for swimming, is to go slowly and work in stages.
+You want your child to feel comfortable near water — so they won’t panic when they are ready to learn to swim.
 A few bad experiences early on can turn kids off from having fun in the water.

 When I introduced my first child to the pool, we started with some simple water play: blowing bubbles in the water and making waves with our arms.
 Once baby got comfortable with getting splashed a few times, he was more open to using floats and full submergence (even if only for a few seconds!).